The Farthest Reaches

-The history of the elves is one of constant conflict and desire for harmony.
-Long dwelling isolated in the forests of the continent of Albain, they immerged centuries ago to find vast Gnomish cities and societies.
-This early period of Elvish history was marked by a long-running but sporadic fighting with the Gnomes, who encroached ever further into the forest in search of resources.
-This culminated in the battle of River's Bend, which ended in a stalemate, but resulted in the destruction of much of the southern forests of Albain.
+The history of the Elves is one of both constant conflict and desire for harmony.
+Long dwelling in the isolated forests of the continent of Albain, they emerged centuries ago to find vast Gnomish cities and societies.
+This early period of Elvish history was marked by a long-running but sporatic fighting with teh Gnomes, who encroached ever further into the forest in search of resources.
+This culminated in the battle of River's Bend, which ended in a stalemate for the opposing forces, but decimated the southern forests of Albain.

-Without their homes, the Elves were forced to come to a truce with the Gnomes; The Elves would be integrated into the nation of Volun and be given representation in government in exchange for unimpeded access to the forest and the use of Elven magic to help power the cities of Volun.
-The agreement proved mutually beneficial, but Elven resentment lingers about the decimation of their ancestral homeland.
+Without their home, the Elves were forced to come to a truce with the Gnomes; The Gnomes would be given unimpeded access to the forests and the use of Elven magic to help power the cities of the Gnomes, though the Elves in turn received citizenship in Gnomish society and representation in government.
+Thus was formed the great Council of Volun.
+The agreement proved mutually beneficial, but Elven resentment lingers about the destruction of their ancestral homeland.

-Elves living outside of Volun are seen as hardworking and honest, and many who venture outside their home continent do so to prove their worth in a world in which they are often marginalized.
+Elves living outside of Volun are seen as hardworking and honest, and many who venture outside their homeland do so to prove their worth in a world in which they are often marginalized.

 Half-Elves are an increasingly common sight as the peoples of the Northern Continents continue to intermingle.
-Half-Elves are most commonly found near the coastal cities of The March and Albain as well as the new continent of The Reach.
+Half-Elves are most commonly found near the coastal cities of Dumont and Albain as well as the new continent of Viðförland.

-The Halflings originate from the fringes of the Martriarchy of Dumont in the northern hills of The March.
+The Halflings originate from the fringes of the Martriarchy of Dumont in the northern hills of the continent of Dumont.
 Most live relatively quiet lives in their homeland as shepherds or farmers, few Halflings will ever willingly leave their birthplace in their entire lives.
 This lack of ambition has served them well, as they've managed to escape the wrath of Dumont despite living within its territory for generations.
 Those Halflings who do find the spark of ambition or seek to rise above their station suffer harsh social stigma and in some Halfling towns where the elder council is particularly powerful, face exile.
-This was a more rare occurance in the past, however with the discovery of the reach many Halfling have begun to see benefit in exile and have migrated to the new continent in order to live without the stifling pleasantry of Halfling society.
+This was a rare occurrence in the past, however with the discovery of Viðförland many Halfling have begun to see benefit in exile and have migrated to the new continent in order to live without the stifling pleasantry of Halfling society.